Let’s start with the bold point: Innovation is an economic superpower.

 In Tech TFP has reached its peak.
 All the other lines in the jumbled chart are every other industry code in our country ready for increased total factor productivity.
 Total factor productivity is basically the consumer welfare, hidden below the radar, that drives our economy just a bit more.

-Tech is not about better cat gifs
+Tech is not Better Cat gifs

 The ability to use technology to bring people into the game is the economic superpower of innovation.
 And every other one of those lines, except the top yellow one, is an opportunity for us to grow the global economy.

 Digitize everything: This is a chart of every industry and every sector of that industry and the degree to which it’s digitized.
 Amazon has digitized its model.
-It reduces the number of resources it needs because it’s using digitization to automate business processes and speed them up.
+It reduces the resources it needs because it’s using digitization to automate business processes and speed them up.

 We’re not talking about innovating things so they are more expensive.
 That’s stupid.
 We’re talking about, how do we get the cost of those things down so that somebody who is at the bottom, middle, or top of the pyramid can eat well, reduce diabetes, and lower other costs.